 At times a nagging question does wonders – by the way, how much will I be charged for that?
 How necessary is it?
 Can we do without it?
 What would be the effect?
 A battery of tests done on most patients were unnecessary.
-There is also the phenomena called physician-induced demand whereby the demand for more and more unnecessary interventions are done to those who could afford.
+There is also the phenomenon called physician-induced demand whereby the demand for more and more unnecessary interventions are done to those who could afford it.

 Even simple orders from your side do matter.
 Patients have ended up making orders for items which in actual fact they were entitled to as covered by the daily bed charges.
 Imagine failing to circle large meal in the menu only for you to end up sourcing for more at an extra expense.
 Asking the saloon to do a complete pedicure/manicure when in fact this was not part of common habits.

-Lastly, if you agree on the content sign off the bill, if you don’t let them redo it.
-Take a photo scan of it and share with someone who might be helpful in future.
+Lastly, if you agree on the content sign off the bill if you don’t let them redo it.
+Take a photo scan of it and share it with someone who might be helpful in the future.

 Most Kenyans were not exposed to matters medical bill manenos (medical billing stuff) from an early age like the developed countries.
 The following little rhyme illustrates how this happens elsewhere.